When does the Federal tax credit for solar power expire?

 What is the phase-out period for the Federal Tax credit for solar?

-The solar tax credit remains at 26% of the price of the system for systems that begin operation by December 30th, 2020.
-After that, homeowners with systems that begin operation by December 30th, 2021 are eligible for a 22% tax credit.
-In 2022 the credit for homeowners phases out entirely.
+The solar tax credit remains at 26% of the price of the system for systems that begin installation by December 30th, 2022.
+After that, homeowners with systems that begin installation by December 30th, 2023 are eligible for a 22% tax credit.
+In 2024 the credit for homeowners phases out entirely.
 After that, only commercial solar system owners are eligible for the Federal Solar Tax credit.
 They are allowed to deduct 10% of the cost of their system.
 Homeowners would no longer be eligible for the Federal Tax Credit.

 How does the Federal Tax credit for solar work?